v3io/iguazio_api_examples/taxi_streaming/README.md

 ### Use-Case Story

-The taxi-streaming example &mdash; [**taxi_streaming**](https://github.com/v3io/iguazio_api_examples/tree/master/taxi_streaming) &mdash; demonstrates a possible use case of the iguazio Unified Data Platform (**the platform**) by a taxi company that provides ride-hailing services in the city of London and its surroundings.
+The [**taxi_streaming**](https://github.com/v3io/iguazio_api_examples/tree/master/taxi_streaming) example demonstrates a possible use case of the iguazio Unified Data Platform (**the platform**) by a ride-hailing company that provides services in the city of London and its surroundings.
-The taxis send to the platform their current GPS coordinates and the IDs of the drivers, and the drivers also report their current ride status (available, busy, or with a passenger).
+An application in the company's cars sends to the platform the cars' current GPS coordinates and the IDs of the drivers.
+In addition, the drivers report their current ride status (available, busy, or with a passenger).
 A producer application adds (ingests) the raw data into the platform as a continuous stream of data.
 A consumer application reads the data from the stream, in parallel to the data ingestion, and saves it to a NoSQL data table in a platform data container.
 In addition, the ride-status information is aggregated and saved to a NoSQL driver-status summary table that shows the current number of drivers in each status.